 Note: If you are logging into a web app from another workstation on the network, you may encounter a connection error: No client connection to Live server.
-Clear your browser cache and retry, determine if the Vantage Live Service is running and accessible, or go to http://<host_name>/Vantage to display the Vantage web portal, and launch your web app there.
-Also, verify that the web app's port isn't blocked by a firewall (Firewalls and Blocked Ports Limit Functionality).
+Clear your browser cache and retry, determine if the Vantage Live Service is running and accessible, or go to http://<host name>/Vantage to display the Vantage web portal, and launch your web app there.
+Also, verify that the web app's port isn't blocked by a firewall (see Live Capture Administration Guide > Firewalls and Blocked Ports Limit Functionality).